 Rugby in New Zealand

 Rugby is a very popular sport in New Zealand.
-You can find out about its history here, forms of rugby and the various tournaments played by Aotearoa.
+Use these websites to find out about its history here, forms of rugby and the various tournaments played by Aotearoa.

 Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.

-- Search for 'rugby' to find page about Rugby Union.
+- Search for 'rugby' to find the page about Rugby Union.
 This covers the history of the sport in New Zealand and national and international rugby competitions.

 Tips: If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-- Check out the page on the 1981 Springbok tour to find out more about apartheid and why this tour was so controversial.
+- Check out the page on the 1981 Springbok tour to find out more about apartheid and why there were protests in New Zealand against this tour.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.